Concentration Calculator

 -

-Alternatively, you can also calculate molarity (c) by using this calculation.
-If you know mass percentage concentration (wt%), density (d) and molar mass (M), this calculator calculate molarity (c) and the amount of substance per 100 g of water (m).
+Alternatively, you can calculate molarity (c) by using this calculation.
+If you know mass percentage concentration (wt%), density (d), and molar mass (M), this calculator calculates molarity (c) and the amount of substance per 100 g of water (m).